JustEngeneer/GBL-todo/README.md

-# Training project with JS only.
+# Training project with Angular 2.12.